-For this purpose, we expect that achievement of net-zero greenhouse gas emissions will be determined based on company operations in 2050 and greenhouse gas For this purpose, we expect mat achievement or net-zero greenhouse gas emissions will be calculated according to widely accepted emissions reporting guidelines or mandates at that time.
+(1) For this purpose, we expect that achievement of net-zero greenhouse gas emissions will be determined based on company operations in 2050 and greenhouse gas emissions will be calculated according to widely accepted emissions reporting guidelines or mandates at that time.
 Our current emissions inventory includes both consolidated operations and our Cameron LNG (proportionate ownership share) and TAG Norte Holding joint ventures, which are unconsolidated equity method investments.
 Where applicable, we try to work with our business partners to manage environmental impacts, including greenhouse gas emissions.
 Our net-zero aim does not include Oncor, which sets its own goals due to certain ring-fencing measures that limit Sempra's ability to direct the management or activities of Oncor.
-In line with California greenhouse gas emissions targets, Sempra California has announced a slightly accelerated timeline and aims to have net-zero greenhouse gas
+In line with California greenhouse gas emissions targets, Sempra California has announced a slightly accelerated timeline and aims to have net-zero greenhouse gas emissions by 2045.